alfille/HotApplePi_Segments/README.md

 ## Run it now
 [Live program](https://alfille.github.io/HotApplePi_Segments/)
--- no downloads, no cookies, no ads
+-- no downloads, no cookies, no ads, no linked libraries

 ## Background
 See [Hot Apple Pi](https://github.com/alfille/HotApplePi)